Westmount places

 Gerald Birks, jeweller (1926)

-The son of William Birks owner of Henry Birks and Sons.
-He enlisted in the Royal Flying Corps of Canada, during World War One, and was credited with twelve aerial victories between March and June 1918.
+The son of William Birks, owner of Henry Birks and Sons.
+He enlisted in the Royal Flying Corps of Canada during World War I and was credited with twelve aerial victories between March and June 1918.
 Upon de-enlisting, he was awarded the Military Cross and bar.
 Following the war, he rejoined the family business.
-He lived by his philosophy “keep well, keep smiling, have fun” up to the age of 96 when he died in Toronto.
+He lived by his philosophy, “keep well, keep smiling, have fun,” until he was 96 when he died in Toronto.

 H. B. Norris, Wood Gundy & Company Limited (1930)

-Wood Gundy Inc. (today named CIBC Wood Gundy Corp) was a major investment corporation.
-Founded in 1905 it remained in business until its acquisition, 1988, by the Canadian Imperial Bank of Commerce.
+Wood Gundy Inc. (today named CIBC Wood Gundy Corp) was a significant investment corporation.
+Founded in 1905, it remained in business until its acquisition in 1988 by the Canadian Imperial Bank of Commerce.

 Ad for Henry Birks & Sons – Image: Public domain